 - Both can have drug interactions with blood thinners and blood pressure medications.

 - The half-life of Meloxicam is 20 hours, while that of diclofenac is 2 hours.
 Half-life is the time it takes for the quantity of the drug to reduce to half its original amount.
-This means Meloxicam stays in the body longer and can be dosed once daily.
-At the same time, diclofenac stays in the body for a shorter time and must be dosed multiple times daily.
+Meloxicam stays in the body longer; you can take it once daily.
+At the same time, diclofenac stays in the body for a shorter time, and you can take it multiple times daily.

 Meloxicam vs Celebrex

 - Meloxicam and Celebrex belong to a class of nonsteroidal anti-inflammatory drugs (NSAIDs).
 They work by reducing hormones that cause inflammation and Pain in the body.

 - Meloxicam helps treat Juvenile rheumatoid arthritis, Rheumatoid arthritis, and Osteoarthritis.

 - Celebrex is more specific in its target (a selective COX-2 inhibitor) and may cause fewer gastrointestinal side effects than regular NSAIDs like Meloxicam and diclofenac.

 - Celebrex has the lowest risk of heart attack compared to other NSAIDs.